BroadbandForum/obudpst/README.md

 The Type C algorithm (a.k.a.
 Multiply and Retry) will provide a fast rate increase until congestion, reaching 1 Gbps in ~1 second.
 The "fast" ramp-up will be re-tried when conditions warrant, to ensure that the Maximum IP-Layer Capacity has been reached.
-This option is activated using `-A c` (with the more linear Type B algorithm remaining the default).
+This option is activated using `-A C` (with the more linear Type B algorithm remaining the default).

 One change to the default settings was included in Release 7.5.1.
 All Load